In short, Minnesota’s current law on asset forfeiture (government takes your money):

 - criminal proceeds.

 The instrumentality rationale for property forfeiture, however, has been stretched wafer thin.
-Prosecutors use most commonly use it in cases of suspected crimes like prostitution, DWI, and banned drugs possession.
+The state most commonly uses it in cases of suspicion of prostitution, DWI, and prohibition drugs possession.

 Is the Property Guilty?
 Is the Owner?